Get Started with GraalVM Native Image

 mvn clean package exec:exec

-You should see the same kind of output as you saw earlier, but with the addition of more logging.
+You should see the same kind of output, but written to a file, file-stats.json, in the root of the project.

 mvn clean package -Pnative